amendelson/usc-data-2021/week10/README.md

 census_api_key("TK", overwrite = FALSE, install = FALSE)
 ```

 Once you've done that, you can quickly grab data.
-If you want to know the median rent by state in 1990 ... now you can.
+If you want to know the median age by state in 2010 ... now you can.

 ```
-m90 <- get_decennial(geography = "state", variables = "H043A001", year = 1990)
+age10 <- get_decennial(geography = "state",
+                       variables = "P013001",
+                       year = 2010)

+head(age10)
 ```

 It can also easily be plotted.

 ```
-m90 %>%
+age10 %>%
   ggplot(aes(x = value, y = reorder(NAME, value))) +
   geom_point()
 ```

-We can also grab data from the more-frequently-updated American Community Survey.
+We can use this package to grab data from the more-frequently-updated American Community Survey.
 It's like a rolling Census that's being conducted all the time.

 Let's look at public transit.